 Important Points to Keep in Mind

-- A national market authorisation is valid for five years.
-INFARMED also plays a role in the renewal of the authorisation, through a risk-benefit evaluation of the data collected over the years.
-The sponsor must submit a renewal request to INFARMED 180 days before the marketing authorisation is due to expire.
-Following the first renewal, the authorisation is valid indefinitely, unless INFARMED, for pharmacovilgilance reasons, demands a renewal request for an additional period of five years.
+In Portugal, jurisdiction over medicines and medical devices is centralized in the National Authority for Medicines and Health Products (INFARMED).
+A national market authorization is valid for five years.
+INFARMED also plays a role in the renewal of the authorization, through a risk-benefit evaluation of the data collected over the years.
+The sponsor must submit a renewal request to INFARMED nine months before the marketing authorization is due to expire.
+Following the first renewal, the authorization is valid indefinitely, unless INFARMED, for pharmacovilgilance reasons, demands a renewal request for an additional period of five years.

 Implications for Industry